Mnemonics

 Sources

-- GOV.UK — Highway Code Annex 6 — vehicle maintenance
+- GOV.UK — Highway Code Annex 6 — vehicle maintenance, safety and security

 - GOV.UK — Driving eyesight rules